robashton/blog/input/pages/My relationship with SOLID - The big O/content.markdown

 Now, I'm sure this wasn't the intent behind these statements, and it sure isn't now - but you know what?

-I don't *care* what the original sentiment was behind Uncle Bob's statement, and I don't *care* what it is actually supposed to mean.
-What I do *care* about is the practical implications of this and what I *do* care about is what I consider to be code that is open to extension.
+- I don't really care what the original sentiment was behind Uncle Bob's statement.
+- I don't really care what it is actually supposed to mean.
+- I *do* care that code that I come into contact with doesn't get in my way when I want to add a feature

 Here is my current thinking on the Big O. Let's make it stand for "Open", and remove the CP.